 Students who have not taken GCSE music, but have passed Grade 4+ on their instrument, and have also passed, or are currently studying for Grade 5 Music Theory / Musicianship / Jazz grades, will be eligible to take Standard Music as part of their IB diploma, and may also be considered for Higher Music on an individual basis.
 Please contact the Head of Music to discuss this further.

-The IB Music course will have a new syllabus this year.
+The IB Music course started with a new syllabus in 2020.
 There will be a clear emphasis on students to portray three key roles as researcher, performer and creator.
 In addition, students will experience music from a personal, local and global context across four key themes:

-For the new syllabus, there is no exam, but you are required to completed 3 to 4 portfolios on the following themes:
+For this course, there is no exam, but you are required to complete 3 to 4 portfolios on the following themes:

 Exploring music in context (30% SL / 20% HL)

 Students must submit a portfolio of 2400 words, covering: